What is the primary role of spindle fibers during mitosis? | Channels for Pearson+

 1

-Understand the context of mitosis: Mitosis is a process of cell division that results in two genetically identical daughter cells from a single parent cell.
-It involves several stages: prophase, metaphase, anaphase, and telophase.
+Understand the process of mitosis: Mitosis is a type of cell division that results in two daughter cells each having the same number and kind of chromosomes as the parent nucleus.
+It consists of several stages: prophase, metaphase, anaphase, and telophase.

 Identify the role of spindle fibers: Spindle fibers are structures that form during cell division.
-They are composed of microtubules and are crucial for the movement of chromosomes.
+They are composed of microtubules and are crucial for the movement of chromosomes during mitosis.

-Focus on the specific stage of mitosis: During anaphase, spindle fibers play a critical role.
-They attach to the centromeres of sister chromatids, which are identical copies of a chromosome connected by a centromere.
+Focus on anaphase: During anaphase, spindle fibers play a key role in separating sister chromatids.
+They attach to the centromeres of the chromatids and pull them apart towards opposite poles of the cell.

-Explain the action of spindle fibers: The spindle fibers shorten, pulling the sister chromatids apart toward opposite poles of the cell.
-This ensures that each daughter cell will receive an identical set of chromosomes.
+Differentiate between the options: The primary role of spindle fibers is not to initiate cytokinesis, replicate DNA, or form the nuclear envelope.
+Their main function is to ensure that each daughter cell receives an identical set of chromosomes by separating sister chromatids.

-Conclude the primary role: The primary role of spindle fibers during mitosis is to ensure the accurate separation of sister chromatids, which is essential for the equal distribution of genetic material to the daughter cells.
+Conclude with the correct function: The correct answer is that spindle fibers are responsible for separating sister chromatids during mitosis, ensuring accurate distribution of genetic material to the daughter cells.

 Watch next